 • National citizens and foreign citizens with legal residence in national territory and their family members, as well as diplomatic personnel placed in Portugal, and who, exceptionally, do not have proof of laboratory tests to detect SARS-CoV-2 infection with a negative result, will be sent to competent authorities to carry out the said test at their own expense, upon arrival in national territory;

 • Citizens who refuse to carry out the test on arrival in national territory, under the terms of the previous number, are immediately notified by the Portuguese Immigration and Borders Service to carry out the test within 48 hours, at their own expense, and they may incur the crimes of disobedience and spread of contagious disease, with this notification being informed to health authorities and the local security force in the area where the person lives.
-(Passengers must remain in the residence or in accommodation of their choice until the negative result is notified.
-If not, they incur the crime of spread of contagious disease).
+(Passengers must remain in the residence or accommodation of their choice until the negative result is notified.
+If not, they incur the crime of spreading contagious disease).

 It should be noted that, however, the application of the fines referred to in the crimes above is not applied to the boarding of national and foreign citizens with legal residence in the national territory without the mentioned test, on flights originating in Portuguese-speaking African countries and on flights to support the return of national citizens, holders of a residence permit in Portugal or flights of humanitarian nature.